Constructing Semi-Directed Level-1 Phylogenetic Networks from Quarnets: Sequential Algorithm

 \subsection{Sequential Algorithm}

-By Theorem \ref{SProof}, we can determine a base quarnet and a sequence of attachments to build a network $N$ if we have access to $N$.
-However, the sequence can also be extracted directly from the complete set of quarnets.
+By Theorem \ref{SProof}, we can realize any network as a sequence of single leaf attachments to a base quartet.
+However, the construction required knowing the network in advance.
+We will show that the sequence of leaf attachments can also be extracted directly from the complete set of quarnets.
+The process involves selecting one quarnet as a base and sequentially attaching the remaining leaves to the network.
+To begin, we rigorously define when a leaf attachment is allowed and when it is optimal.

-The process involves choosing one of the quarnets as a base and sequentially adding the remaining leaves to the existing network.
-For a network with $|E|$ edges, there are $4|E|+ {|E| \choose 2}$ potential attachments including the differing orientations of $M_2$.
-We introduce a voting procedure to determine which of these attachments is consistent with the input set of quarnets.